How to Build a Sales Plan for Your Craft Food Business

-- Define a strategy to identify retail prospects and choose sales approaches that are suited to target retailers (strategies).
+- Define a strategy to identify retail or other prospects and choose sales approaches that are suited to target them (strategies).

 - Identify sales tools and delivery methods (tactics).

-- Detail out the steps you’ll take to connect with retailers (process).
+- Detail out the steps you’ll take to connect with retailers or other audiences (process).

 - Circle back to adjust your goals and measurable objectives as you gain experience and gather input and data (goals & metrics).